SSHage/rock-paper-scissors/README.md

 Learning: To disable multiple buttons, querySelectorAll has to be used together with forEach function.

 8/5/22:
-Completed: Added responsive image functionality.
+Completed: Added responsive text and image functionality.
+To learn: Learn how to make fluid text as the responsive method.